GiorgosSimos/Ticketing-Web-App-Vistaseat.com/README.md

 ## 🚀 Future Enhancements
 - **Analytics dashboard** for performance and sales insights
-- Implement an **interactive seat selection** feature by displaying the floor plan of each venue.
+- Implementation of an **interactive seat selection** feature by displaying the floor plan of each venue
 - Addition of **QR/barcode scanning** for ticket validation
 - **Email notifications** for order confirmations